MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/tools-prerequisites-v4.md

 ---
 title: Prerequisites for creating your Teams app
 author: zyxiaoyuer
-description: In this module, learn the prerequisites required for Tools and SDK, and Teams Toolkit v4. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview ms.date: 03/14/2022
+description: In this module, learn the prerequisites required for Tools and SDK, and Teams Toolkit. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview ms.date: 03/14/2022
 ---
-# Prerequisites for creating your Teams app using Visual Studio Code
+# Prerequisites for creating your Teams app using Visual Studio

-> [!IMPORTANT]
->
-> We've introduced the [Teams Toolkit v5](../teams-toolkit-fundamentals.md) extension within Visual Studio Code.
-This version comes to you with many new app development features.
-We recommend that you use Teams Toolkit v5 for building your Teams app.
->
-> Teams Toolkit v4 extension will soon be deprecated.

 Before you create your Teams app project, ensure that the prerequisites are in place.
 You must: